 3. Limit the Lids when Organizing Toys

 Bins with lids may look nice and neat, but it amazes me how this one extra step can ruin our entire clean up process!
 Little kids often have trouble opening and closing lids properly, and older kids can even just be lazy about it.
 So often our bins end up looking disheveled as the lids get tossed around and even broken.
-Because of this, I try to use more totes and baskets.
+Because of this, I try to use more tote boxes or baskets.
 Plus their handles make it easier for the kids to pick up and carry around.

 What I save the lids for are for really small piece toys like LEGOS, or something messy like play dough.
 If the LEGOS were just in a basket and it spilled – that would have the potential to REALLY increase clean-up time, and result in lots of lost pieces.
 And the play dough always dries out so quick even in their little containers.
 So both of these things are kept in bins with lids and on top shelves.
 Which means they need to ask ME to help them get it out which also helps to avoid mishaps.

 Sometimes children need a little guidance to get started.
 My boys love playing with their Lincoln Logs, but the logs typically do not keep their attention as long as some other toys.
 So one day I looked around their playroom for a little inspiration.
 I noticed their construction trucks were not getting much use.
 I waited for a day when I had a couple of projects around the house I wanted to be able to focus on, and brought these items out together.
 (Incase you are wondering, we keep the Lincoln Logs in a bin with a lid, the larger construction trucks on a low shelf, and the smaller construction trucks in a big open tote with handles.
 This way the logs can’t spill, and the trucks are easy to grab).